wandb/docs/docs/guides/track/log/log-models.md

 :::tip
 You can think of linking a model similar to 'bookmarking' or 'publishing' a model to a centralized team repository of models that others members of your team can view and consume.

-Note that when you link a model, that model is not duplicated in the Model Registry.
+Note that when you link a model, that model is not duplicated in the [Model Registry](../../model_registry/intro.md).
 That model is also not moved out of the project and intro the registry.
 A linked model is a pointer to the original model in your project.

+Use the [Model Registry](../../model_registry/intro.md)to organize your best models by task, manage model lifecycle, facilitate easy tracking and auditing throughout the ML lifecyle, and [automate](../../model_registry/automation.md) downstream actions with webhooks or jobs.
 :::

 A *Registered Model* is a collection or folder of linked model versions in the [W&B Model Registry](../../model_registry/intro.md).
 Registered models typically represent candidate models for a single modeling use case or task.